geordieek/free-oracle-vps/README.md

 ## Troubleshooting

+### Provisioning

+You can get a nice VPS on the Oracle free tier, but they never have capacity for it.
+There is a `retry_script.sh` that will help you continually retry `terraform apply`, but your best bet is to go PAYG and use budget alerts in this template.
+The VPS is still free, they just do not apply the same limited capacity limits.

+### Server

+There are some general server commands you may find useful in `CLI_CHEATSHEET.MD`

 ### DNS

 Lookup dns with `dig` eg `dig your-domain.dev` to check if it’s resolved, if [dns checker](https://dnschecker.org) shows right value but `dig` doesn’t, try resetting dns cache with the following commands: